pharmbio/robotlab/sop.md

 3.2 Detach the washer waste bottle.
 If it contains only water and ethanol: empty it in the sink

 3.3 Your plates are now safe!
+They may now enter the incubator.
+They must not be touched without gloves.

 ## Incubator preparation